Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex/ask-questions-to-your-documents-using-rag-with-snowflake-cortex.md

 - Does the mondracer infant bike need any special tool?
 - Is there any temperature to be considered with the premium bicycle?
 - What is the temperature to store the ski boots?
 - What are the tires used for the road bike?
-- Is there any discount when buying the road bike?
+Provide the specific model
 - Where have the ski boots been tested and who tested them?